๐Ÿ‡ณ๐Ÿ‡ฑ Want to learn Dutch? Fantastisch! Take the first step and find a Dutch language school

 Under the command of Wybrand van Warwijck, they anchored and named the island Prins Maurits van Nassaueiland, after Prince Maurits of the House of Nassau.

-The Dutch made a settlement on Mauritius for their ships passing through this sea route and had it for 20 years.
-Eventually, they abandoned it.
+The Dutch settled on Mauritius for their ships passing through this sea route and had it for 20 years.
+Eventually, they abandoned it. ๐Ÿ‘‹

-The island was taken over by the French, who changed its name to Isle de France and used it, among other things, to raid British commercial ships.
-That lasted up until 1810, when the British took control over the island and returned its Dutch name.
+The French took over the island, changing its name to the Isle de France and using it, among other things, to raid British commercial ships.
+That lasted until 1810, when the British took control of the island and returned its Dutch name.

 7. In and around New York